 Floors are defined as a flat-horizontal surface area for regularly occupied and conditioned space.

 Similar to roofs, floors do not expend beyond the conditioned space such as balconies, open-air walkways, terraces, etc. Also, floors area is the largest contributor to simulation wait-time, so be sure to remove any unnecessary individual objects such as stairs, windows sill, stages, or landings.

 Window objects can be classified by their low insulation properties in the vertical envelope.

 Because they are a major factor in the envelope's bridging, transfusion, and infiltration attributes, it is important to only export windows on the building's envelope and not include any interior glazing objects.
 Also, windows are typically considered as a translucent and thin building material, however, this is not the case in energy simulation.
 The most important criteria for determining whether it belongs in the window layer or not, is 1) Is it in the building envelope layer, 2) are the insulation properties considerably lower than that of the exterior walls.
-Therefor objects like exterior doors and spandrels will also fall under the window layers export umbrella.
-These objects can also be exported in the shading device layer to provide shading when significant, however, the amount of daylight/radiation they obstruct will make nowhere near the impact on the building's EUI (Energy Use Intensity), then holes in the thermal envelope (which will affect heating/ cooling/ fans and more).
+Objects can also be exported in the shading device layer to provide shading when significant, however, the amount of daylight/radiation they obstruct will make nowhere near the impact on the building's EUI (Energy Use Intensity), then holes in the thermal envelope (which will affect heating/ cooling/ fans and more).